 Check out our recommendations of places close to the Denver area that you should visit on a hot day for your outdoor adventures.

-Please share your favorites in the comment section below!
+And please share your favorite places to stay cool in the comment section below too!

 Hike, run and ride: